astronomer/docs/astro/install-aws.md

     If you're the first person in an Organization to authenticate, you're added as a Workspace Admin to a new Workspace named after your Organization.
 You can add other team members to the Workspace without the assistance of Astronomer support.
 See [Add a user](add-user.md).
 To integrate an identity provider (IdP) with Astro, see [Set up an identity provider](configure-idp.md).

-## Step 2: Retrieve an external ID from the Cloud UI
+## Retrieve an external ID from the Cloud UI

 In the Cloud UI, open the **Settings** tab and copy the value in **AWS EXTERNAL ID**.
 This external ID is a unique identifier that Astro uses to connect to your AWS account.
 Save the external ID as a secret or in another secure format.
 See [How to use an external ID when granting access to your AWS resources to a third party](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).

 You must be an Organization Owner to view the external ID.
 If you are not an Organization Owner, the field will not appear in the Cloud UI.

-## Step 3: Create a cross-account IAM role for Astro
+## Create a cross-account IAM role for Astro

 Use the external ID you saved from Step 2 to create a cross-account IAM role for Astro.
 Astronomer recommends using the AWS Management Console to create the role.